Why Study Abroad?

 9. Expands your worldview.
 Studying abroad increases your ability to solve problems because you have seen things done in many different ways.

-10. Study abroad gives you the opportunity to break out of your academic routine.
+10. Lets you break out of your academic routine.
 You may become familiar with an entirely new academic system and you will have the chance to take courses or languages not offered at Northern.